rosenpin/i3-agenda/README.md

 It might not work properly if you have more than 10 all day events, this can be fixed by increasing the maxResults variable

 # Setup
+1. Clone the repo to a local directory `cd ~/ && git clone https://gitlab.com/rosenpin/i3-agenda`
-1. You need to create a Google API project and download your OAuth 2.0 credentials json file to the same directory from which you will run the script
+2. You need to create a Google API project and download your OAuth 2.0 credentials json file to the same directory from which you will run the script
 You can create your credentials here [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)
 If your'e having trouble, you can use this tutorial [https://developers.google.com/calendar/auth](https://developers.google.com/calendar/auth)
-2. Run the script, it will print your next event
+3. Run the script, it will print your next event
-3. Add configuration to your bar
+4. Add configuration to your bar

 Example polybar configuration
 ```